HITECHCRIME/HC_SG96_Confident_Fallacy/README.md

 ## Lyrics

 ```
-here’s to all the cunts - who
+here’s to all the cunts (grunts) - who
 never seen the other side
-stuck up, proper dumb
+stuck up, proper (dumb) booo
 never been to other people’s side
 poison helps - my brother
 got no blood to hold down
-feel like snapping egos - murdaaa
+feel like snapping egos - murda

 with an absolute power
 sorry for the honesty
 makes you throw it on the ground
-and kill, iiii
+and kill, iiii murda
 gotta beee honest
 just like you pretend to be
 just like you